Frequently Asked Questions (FAQs) for carers in Croydon

-To claim Carer’s Allowance call the Carer's Allowance Unit on 0345 608 4321 or claim online.
+To claim Carer’s Allowance, call the Carer's Allowance Unit on 0345 608 4321 or claim online.

-Where can I go to for emotional support?
+Where can I go to for support?

-Being a carer can be difficult at times.
-At the Carers Support Centre, we offer emotional support and a listening ear for carers.
+Being a carer can be tough at times.
+At the Carers Support Centre, we offer support and a listening ear for carers.
 Visit our drop-in Advice Desk Monday to Friday, 10am - 4pm or visit the Carers Café for a tea/coffee and a chat Monday to Friday, 10.30am - 12.30pm.

-If you need one-to-one support, Mind in Croydon’s Carers Counselling Service offers up to six free counselling sessions to carers who are aged 18 plus and living, working or studying in the London Borough of Croydon.
+Mind in Croydon’s Carers Counselling Service offers up to six free counselling sessions to carers who are aged 18 plus and living, working or studying in the London Borough of Croydon.
 Contact them on 020 8763 2064 or email firstname.lastname@example.org.

 There are a range of support groups and organisations for those living with specific conditions and their carers - download our Information and Advice factsheet (opens as PDF) for details.

 What are my rights as a carer?